Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Theoretic Analysis

-The proof of Theorem~\ref{theorem:main_nonconvex} is provided in Appendix~\ref{appendix:proof_nonconvex}.
-Note that we use the ergodic rate of the squared norm of the gradient $\|\nabla f(\bx_k)\|^2$ to characterize the convergence behavior, which is common for local methods of unconstrained smooth nonconvex problems where we do not aim for global optimal solutions \cite{ghadimi2013stochastic,nesterov2017random}.
-On the other hand, we can see that the bound~\eqref{eq:convergence_nonconvex} is very similar to~\eqref{eq:convergence_convex}, indicating that much of the discussions on Theorem~\ref{theorem:main_convex} will also apply to the smooth nonconvex case with minor modifications.
+\end{theorem} The proof of Theorem~\ref{theorem:main_nonconvex} is provided in Appendix~\ref{appendix:proof_nonconvex}.
+Note that in \eqref{eq:con_nonconvex_pre} and \eqref{eq:convergence_nonconvex}, we use the ergodic rate of the squared norm of the gradient $\|\nabla f(\bx_k)\|^2$ to characterize the convergence behavior.
+This is common for local methods of unconstrained smooth nonconvex problems, where one does not aim for global optimal solutions \cite{ghadimi2013stochastic,nesterov2017random}.
+Besides, it is observed that the bound~\eqref{eq:convergence_nonconvex} is very similar to~\eqref{eq:convergence_convex}, and the discussions on Theorem~\ref{theorem:main_convex} can also be applied to the smooth nonconvex case with minor modifications.